dropwizard/dropwizard/dropwizard-example/README.md

 * The `PersonDAO` illustrates using the [SQL Object Queries](http://jdbi.org/sql_object_api_queries/) and string template features in JDBI.

-* The `PeopleDAO.sql.stg` stores all the SQL statements for use in the `PersonDAO`, note this is located in the src/resources under the same path as the `PersonDAO` class file.
+* All the SQL statements for use in the `PersonDAO` are located in the `Person` class.

 * `migrations.xml` illustrates the usage of `dropwizard-migrations` which can create your database prior to running your application for the first time.